slavonic/slavonic.github.io/users.md

 ## Church Slavonic : For Users

-This page describes how to work with Church Slavonic texts in a variety of popular software platforms.
+You can easily enter, edit, and publish Church Slavonic texts in standard, popular software.

 ### XeTeX and LuaTeX